achtnullzwei/Doorman/docs/en/changelog/firmware.md

   This change simplifies dashboard integration and delivers a more consistent, intuitive experience.

 - **Extended Ring to Open to Apartment Doorbells**
-   From now on [Ring To Open](../guide/automation/ring-to-open) supports the apartment doorbell when used with a Nuki Smart Lock, enabling more convenient and seamless access.
+   [Ring To Open](../guide/automation/ring-to-open) now also works with your apartment doorbell when paired with a Nuki Smart Lock — making access even more convenient and seamless.

+- **Runtime MQTT Configuration**
+   If you flashed the firmware with MQTT integration, you can now enter your broker credentials via the built-in web interface.

 ### ✨ Improvements
 - **Refined Configuration for Ring to Open**